SupeRuier/awesome-active-learning/README.md

 Please check [here](subfields/pb_classification.md) for more information.

-## AL strategies on Different models
+## AL Strategies on Different models

 There are model-free AL strategies and model-dependent AL strategies.
 However, even the same strategy might be implement differently on different models.